 The top 3 SaaS pricing strategies you should know right now

-Just so you know, before you start with the top three SaaS pricing strategies, this post addresses Pricing for a SaaS product from the company’s side.
-That is to say, which pricing model is better for your SaaS startup to maximize profits?
+Just so you know, before we start with the top three SaaS pricing strategies, this post deals with the pricing of a SaaS product from a company perspective.
+That is to say, which pricing model is better for your SaaS startup to maximize profits.
 The post: The Best 7 SaaS Pricing Models out there addresses the marketing side, and it’s much more fun to read.
 In this post, we will talk straightforwardly.
 We will present the three models: Cost-based Pricing, Value-based Pricing, and we will finish with Competition-based Pricing.
 Come on, let’s get started!

 1. Cost-based Pricing

 Cost-based Pricing originally comes from manufacturing companies.
 It has only two steps.
 Step one: Calculate the cost of producing the product.
 For example, The production cost is 100 euros.
 Step Two: Calculate the gross profit we need or want for the company to continue to exist.
 Suppose 30%.
 Then the price to the consumer sums up to 130 euros.
 Simple, don’t you agree?
 In SaaS companies, the calculation of direct “production” costs is a little different.
 For example, product development, design, hosting, infrastructure, etc.

 Cons Cost-based-Pricing for a SaaS product

 - Customers do not understand the calculation.
 How much does it cost, for example, per megabyte per month or seconds of microprocessors?

 - It’s not a pound of avocado.
 It is difficult to justify a price change.